retrodad1982/c64handheld/README.md

 I've created a YouTube video showing most of the build process, as well as a PDF build guide which includes wiring diagrams and a bill of materials.

+Because it's a PI, you can swap out the Pi Lizard/C64 Micro SD card and replace with one containing Raspberry Pi OS, Kali Linux to have your very own C64 themed Cyber deck.
+With some small tweaks you can even move the mouse pointer using the gamepad

 **Disclaimer**

 This is a DIY, educational, hobbyist project.
 It is not associated with, or endorsed by Commodore International or Retro Games Limited.
 This is intended as a fun, not for profit,  “Open Source” project.
 This guide and all associated files are provided “as is” and without warranty.

 **Build Guide**

 A build video is available on YouTube.
-I'm working on a more detailed PDF version which includes wiring diagrams and instructions on how to flash the Raspberry Pi 3 and Pi Pico
+I'm working on a more detailed PDF version which includes wiring diagrams and instructions on how to flash the Raspberry Pi 3 and Pi Pico.
+This will appear very soon.

 **Links**